zpfvo/zpfvo.github.io/_posts/2022-03-26-setup-jekyll-blog-with-chirpy-theme-on-github-pages.md

 ```
 git clone git@github.com:<gh-username>/<gh-username>.github.io.git
 ```
+4. Run `bundle install` in the folder to install the environment.

 ## Configure blog in `_config.yml`
 The config template is pretty well annotated with comments and easy to fill out, but there is one pitfall